Algebraic-Programming/ALP/alpdense.md

 # Introduction
 This file is intended to provide instructions for:
-- Running smoke tests for the ALP/Dense reference backend (aka alp_reference);
+- Running smoke, unoptimized performance tests for the ALP/Dense sequential reference backend (aka alp_reference);
-- Running performance tests of the ALP/Dense reference backend with dispatch to BLAS (aka alp_dispatch);
+- Running optimized performance tests of the ALP/Dense sequential reference backend with dispatch to BLAS (aka alp_dispatch);
-- Running performance tests of the ALP/Dense shared memory backend with dispatch to BLAS (aka alp_omp).
+- Running optimized performance tests of the ALP/Dense shared memory backend with dispatch to BLAS (aka alp_omp).

-An analogous [script-like](alpdense.sh) version of this page is available in the ALP root directory of this branch.
-You may decide to run it or follow the instructions in this page step by step.
-Either way, before running any instructions please make sure to define the following environment variables:
+# Performance Tests

+This tests have been executed:
+- On a Kunpeng 920 node using 1 core for the sequential reference and alp_dispatch tests and 64 cores for the alp_omp tests;
+- Compiling with gcc 9.4.0;
+- Linking against KunpengBLAS from the Kunpeng BoostKit 22.0.RC1 and the netlib LAPACK linking to the same BLAS library.
+- All tests report runtime in milliseconds after the _time (ms, ...)_ text lines printed on screen.

+In our evaluation we extracted the _Kunpeng BoostKit 22.0.RC1_ in a `BLAS_ROOT` folder (the `usr/local/kml` directory extracted from the `boostkit-kml-1.6.0-1.aarch64.rpm` package). `BLAS_ROOT` should contain the `include/kblas.h` header file and the `lib/kblas` directory.

+If no system LAPACK library can be found by the compiler, `LAPACK_LIB` and `LAPACK_INCLUDE` have to be appropriately set and provided to cmake, for example exporting them as follows:

 ```
 # The root folder where this branch is cloned.